 After the eight-week trial was complete, LDL levels decreased by 26 percent in the group eating 1 percent of spirulina and 41 percent in the group eating 5 percent spirulina, which heavily suggests that the more we eat, the more benefits we will receive!
 Serum triglycerides and total cholesterol were also significantly reduced.

 Affecting people all over the globe, chronic arsenic toxicity is a problem.
 According to the World Health Organization, the U.S. is one of the countries affected by inorganic arsenic that is naturally present at high levels.

-In one study (15) scientists treated patients suffering from chronic arsenic poisoning with 250 mg of spirulina extract with 2 mg of zinc twice per day for a 16 week period.
+In one study (15) scientists dealt with patients suffering from chronic arsenic poisoning with 250 mg of spirulina extract with 2 mg of zinc twice per day for a 16 week period.

-They discovered that this treatment was effective in treating the arsenic poisoning.
+They discovered that this procedure was effective in dealing with the arsenic poisoning.